 Instructor: Anna Beck

 Anna Beck is a Registered Drama Therapist and loves working to facilitate expressive and creative healing.
-Anna grew up with a passion for performing, but what she found most captivating is the opportunity for growth and expression inherent in drama and theatre.
-Anna works at an in-patient psychiatric facility with teens, where she facilitates drama therapy groups and individual sessions.
+Anna grew up with a passion for performing, but what she found most captivating was the opportunity for growth and expression inherent in drama and theatre.
+Anna works at an inpatient psychiatric facility with teens, where she facilitates drama therapy groups and individual sessions.
 She also works in the wellness space for women, hosting retreats and workshops using drama therapy.
 You can also find her TEDx talk online where she shares her passion and drama therapy work.

 The Principles and Practices of Music Therapy